arsyiadlani/Batik-Image-Pattern-Classification/README.md

 ## C. Results
 In the classification experiment using Inceptionv3 model, it was found that testing test data on programs trained using training_files_A produces an accuracy of 99%.
 Then, when running the test on program trained using training_files_B, performance is experiencing decreased to 94%.
 The same pattern also occurs in the development model which using a self-built CNN model architecture.
 This phenomenon is likely due to the augmentation process the data carried out causes the variability of the data to be much greater thus requiring a higher level of model complexity to training_files_B.

+## D. Appendix
+- a-train.py: Train the model with training_files_A using standard InceptionV3 model architecture
+- a-action.py: Tests the results of the trained model with test_files using standard InceptionV3 model architecture
+- b-train.py: Trains the model with training_files_B using standard InceptionV3 model architecture
+- b-action.py: Tests the results of the trained model with test_files using standard InceptionV3 model architecture
+- c-train.py: Train the model with training_files_B using self-built CNN model architecture
+- c-action.py: Tests the results of the trained model with test_files using self-built CNN model architecture